 With ballroom, Latin, jive, disco, line dancing and even belly dancing, there's something for everyone.
 Check your local newspapers, Yellow Pages and library for dance class listings in your area.

 If you already have a bicycle, cycling is a convenient way to get regular exercise.
 It could save you money on petrol, too, since statistics show most car journeys are under a mile long (a distance that can easily be cycled in most cases).

 Cycling is ideal for working your lower body and your cardiovascular system, and may help reduce your risk for heart disease and high blood pressure (according to the British Heart Foundation, cycling for 20 miles a week or more reduces your risk of heart disease by half compared with a non-cyclist).

 Cycling protects against obesity too, since a moderate ride burns eight calories a minute.
 And according to experts, people who cycle regularly are as fit as those who are 10 years younger.
 It can be fun, too, especially if you get the whole family involved.

 CTC, the national cycling charity, has more information on cycling, including important safety information.

-Always check with your GP before starting to exercise, especially if you haven't been active for a while or if you have a medical condition.
+Always check with your doctor, physician or GP before starting to exercise, especially if you haven't been active for a while or if you have a medical condition.